California MBE Certification: SCMSDC, WRMSDC & CPUC for Minority-Owned Businesses

 For SCMSDC certification, your business must operate in Southern California.
 For NMSDC national certification, you apply through your regional council based on business location.
 CPUC Supplier Clearinghouse requires the business to operate in California.

-This guide is for informational purposes only.
-MBE certification requirements vary by agency.
-Verify current requirements at nmsdc.org and ucp.dot.ca.gov.
+This is not a government website and we do not certify businesses.
+This guide is for informational purposes only; MBE requirements vary by California council.
+Verify current requirements at nmsdc.org, the CPUC Supplier Clearinghouse, and — for DBE — ucp.dot.ca.gov.

 Need Help with Your DBE Certification?